larissachen13/tse/README.md

 ## Assumptions
   * Arguments follow previously described standards
   *

 ## Limitations
-  * If a URL besides the seedURL is invalid and points to a non-existing page, program continues without crashing or notifying the user.
-That is, if a non-existing URL is found on a page, it is found, but not added, fetched or saved.
-Same case w/ repeated URLs.
+  * If a URL is invalid and points to a non-existing page, program continues without crashing or notifying the user.
+That is, if a non-existing URL is found on a page, it is found, but not added, therefore it is not fetched or saved.
+  * Same case w/ repeated URLs.
+Found but not added
+  * However, if the seedURL  is not internal and not valid, program throws an argument error.